Monarch High School in Louisville, CO

 Final schedules will be posted on Friday but you should plan for games to start at 10a with the last games to be fully over by 4 pm.

-Rosters: 10 players per team maximum on the roster.
+Rosters: 10 players per team maximum on the roster for non-masters divisions.
+Masters divisions have a per team maximum of 11 players.
 The facility does not allow spectators at the adult event.

 Let us know if you are looking for more players or need a team